 Learning in Today’s World

 When you hear someone say, “All you have to do is read the manual,” does it make your heart sink?
 The alternative is to go to a class, either online or in person.
 If you are lucky, the class has been properly designed to maximize your learning (i.e., presenting just what you need to know in a logical sequence), and minimize your pain.
-And hopefully that class was designed by a professional, and not some tech nerd in a cubicle, who somehow thinks you may need to know the source code in order to run a latest version of Word.
+And hopefully that class was designed by a professional, and not some tech nerd in a cubicle, who somehow thinks you may need to know the computer source code in order to run the latest version of Word.

 Summing it All Up

 It’s the 21st century, and you are not allowed to just “rest on your laurels.”
 If you’re like me, you welcome the opportunity to learn something new.
 In fact, I think of myself as a lifelong learner.
-I believe the world would be a better place if we were all to adopt the motto of Phi Kappa Phi, an honor society that takes its name from the initial letters of the Greek words forming its adopted motto: Philosophìa Krateìto Photôn, "Let the love of learning rule humanity."
+I believe the world would be a better place if we were all to adopt the motto of Phi Kappa Phi.
+This honor society takes its name from the initial letters of the Greek words forming its adopted motto: Philosophìa Krateìto Photôn, "Let the love of learning rule humanity."